dark-neonus/Bobot_2_Amethyst/README.md

 Hardware:

 1. CE pin tied to GND to enable charging
-2. Using resistors RT1=5.1 kOhm and RT2=33 kOhm to make BQ25895 read thermistor values correct
+2. Using resistors RT1=5.1 kΩ and RT2=33 kΩ to make BQ25895 read thermistor values correct
-3. Led going from SYS to STAT through 2.2kOhm resistor
+3. Led going from SYS to STAT through 2.2kΩ resistor
-4. Connecting ILIM pin to GND through Rilim=150 Ohm resistor.
+4. Connecting ILIM pin to GND through Rilim=150 Ω resistor.
 Calculated using formula from datasheet at section 8.2.12.
-150 Ohm resistor limit input current to ~2.6A.
+150 Ω resistor limit input current to ~2.6A.
 5. OTG pin connected to GND to disable boost mode activation

 Software: